 The phrase, “I’ll try you on your cell,” is quickly becoming obsolete when it comes to messages left on landline answering machines.
-Not only are most American households turning away from landlines in general, but those remaining that still use them are starting make the switch to modernized versions of the now-archaic, traditional home phone.
+Not only are most American households turning away from landlines in general, but those remaining that still use them are starting to make the switch to modernized versions of the now-archaic, traditional home phone.
 Some are even combining their home phone and mobile phone into a single smart device.

 The company advertises this 2-in-1 smart landline phone as “a single phone for indoor and outdoor use.”
 But it’s really more than just “outdoors,” it’s mobile!
 When the user is away from home, they can use the device as a mobile 3G/GSM system.
 When they return home, they have the option of using either the mobile or the landline system to place calls.
 This smart home phone also notifies the user of any calls or messages they might have missed on the landline while they were away.

 As nifty as these devices are, it’s interesting how long it took for the reveal of smart home phones on the market.
-For years, landlines were the primary means of electronic communication; however with all the advances in mobile phone technology, now more than two in every five American adults live in households without a landline telephone.
+For years, landlines were the primary means of electronic communication.
+However, with all the advances in mobile phone technology, now more than two in every five American adults live in households without a landline telephone.

-For starters, the smart landline phone offers some useful features that typical landlines, and cell phones, lack.
-When you’re at home with the Android home phone, you can choose the most affordable means of placing a call—landline or mobile—without having to pick up a different device depending on your choice.
+For starters, the smart landline phone offers some useful features that typical landlines and cell phones lack.
+When you’re at home with the Android home phone, you can choose the most affordable means of placing a call—landline or mobile—without having to pick up a different device, depending on your choice.
 The smart landline phone is also more portable and can be carried with the user.
 This prevents the chaotic search for the phone around the house when it begins to ring (something anyone with a cordless landline is pretty familiar with).

 While the apps, incoming call barring, message notifications, and all of the other Android-powered features on the smart landline are neat, they’re not entirely unique from the features found on a typical Android cell phone.
 So why have both?
-Well, for the 52.8% of American adults that have both a landline and a wireless phone, they can finally stop juggling two devices.
-Now they no longer have to decide between living without a landline or continuing to wrestle with two different phones.
+Well, for the 52.8% of American adults who have both a landline and a wireless phone, they can finally stop juggling two devices.
+Now, they no longer have to decide between living without a landline or continuing to wrestle with two different phones.
 As for the 6.9% of households that only have a landline phone and no mobile, this smart home phone will aid the user in catching up with modern society.